Do you want to become a MensWork group facilitator?

 Topics: Introduction to Menswork and the forgetful heart; Gender Psychology 1: Identity, difference and distance; Facilitated Group Process; Gender Psychology 2: The Male Line

-Topics: Menswork and the search for the father’s heart; Gender Psychology 3: Sexuality and Ground; Facilitated Group Process; Gender Psychology 4: The Ideal and Real Sexual Sources.
+Topics: Menswork and the search for the father’s heart; Gender Psychology 3: Sexuality and Ground; Male sexuality: desire and transformation; Facilitated Group Process; Gender Psychology 4: The Ideal and Real Sexual Sources.
 An Introduction to basic group dynamics.

-M3 18-20/6/21 Residential long weekend 6pm Friday till 4pm Sunday afternoon in a fantastic venue in beautiful countryside.
-Staff: Whole team.
+M3 24-26 June 22 Residential long weekend 6pm Friday till 4pm Sunday afternoon in a fantastic wild venue in beautiful countryside near Monmouth, South Wales.
+Staff: Whole team + guest.
 Topics: An Introduction to advanced group dynamics; The group as matrix; Facilitated Group Process; Developing groupwork as praxis.
 On this weekend you will start practise leading the group.

 Topics: Menswork as a transformative tool; Gender Psychology 5: The Five Shields; Facilitated Group Process; Stepping into the centre: the Elder Shield